Tags & Tag cloud are very often used in on-line content today. This post explores the pros and cons of using tags and tag clouds.

 Tags are manually assigned to each blog post or any online content.
 In word press, there is a box provided so that you can provide relevant tags for each of your posts.
 Users can easily determine the focus content upon viewing the tag cloud (if the web page displays the tag cloud) as shown below.

-What are the benefits of using tags for on-line content?
+What are the benefits of using tags & tag cloud for on-line content?

 There are several benefits of having tags in your on-line content.
 As long as it is used in an optimized way such that it helps and not hinder the visitors browsing the on-line content.
 For maximum effectiveness, the Tag clouds should be displayed in a way such that it does not take away from the content, meaning if visitors want, they should be able to ignore it.
 The tag cloud should attract and not distract.